-World Obesity is responsible for ensuring the dissemination, communication and exploitation of the outputs of the CO-CREATE project.
+World Obesity is responsible for ensuring the dissemination, communication and utilisation of the outputs of the CO-CREATE project.
 Outputs include scientific papers, professional presentations and research tools, policy databases, policy briefings and policy-relevant webinars and workshops.

 As well as the CO-CREATE website (see above) World Obesity will include the outputs from this project in a new public-facing website for adolescents and young people.